inmanta/inmanta-core/docs/model_developers/modules.rst

     license: Apache 2.0
     version: 0.1

-Module depdencies are indicated by importing a module in a model file.
-However, these import do not have a specifc version identifier.
+Module dependencies are indicated by importing a module in a model file.
+However, these imports do not have a specifc version identifier.
 The version of a module import can be constrained in the module.yml file.
-The *requires* key excepts a list of version specs.
+The *requires* key expects a list of version specs.
 These version specs use `PEP440 syntax <https://www.python.org/dev/peps/pep-0440/#version-specifiers>`_.

 To specify specific version are required, constraints can be added to the requires list::